Valerioageno/tuono/CONTRIBUTING.md

 ![](https://github.com/Valerioageno/tuono/actions/workflows/typescript.yml/badge.svg)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-# How to contribute to Tuono
+# How to Contribute to Tuono

 ## Contributions
 Any feature contribution or suggestion is strongly appreciated.
-Since the current project size there isn't yet a defined way to start a discussion.
-Consider to [open a new issue](https://github.com/Valerioageno/tuono/issues/new) or to reach me using my email address [valerioageno@yahoo.it](mailto:valerioageno@ahoo.it).
-I'm also available on twitter (X) DMs @valerioageno.
+Since the current project size, there isn't yet a defined way to start a discussion.
+Consider [opening a new issue](https://github.com/Valerioageno/tuono/issues/new) or to reach me using my email address, [valerioageno@yahoo.it](mailto:valerioageno@ahoo.it).
+I'm also available on Twitter (X); DM @valerioageno.

 ## Bugs